Why the Back Can Hurt

 General Medical Treatments

 There are many different treatment options available for managing the symptoms of back pain.
-The choice of treatment depends on where it is located and the type of pain, as well as the diagnosis of the reason behind it.
+These depend on where it is located and the type of pain, as well as the diagnosis of the reason behind it.
 Conservative medical treatments may involve ice, heat, rest, over-the-counter medications (NSAIDs, such as naproxen, or acetaminophen), various exercises, and physical therapy.
 More invasive options would include nerve blocks, antibiotics, spinal injections, prescription medication, spinal decompression therapy, and even surgery.
 The latter options are usually reserved for more serious cases of back pain where the cause of the pain could potentially cause even greater harm to the patient in the long run if left untreated.2

 Chiropractic, Massage, and Alternatives for Back Pain